About the Fellowship Program

 Success on the field is not measured by one individual's talent, but rather how a team of individuals with different skills comes together to achieve a common goal.
 Each and every day, teams seek the best talent in order to stay ahead of the curve in the ultra-competitive landscape of the Major Leagues.

 This latest venture in Baseball's efforts to competitively recruit the most talented individuals and brightest young minds entering the workforce will provide the opportunity for young, diverse professionals to experience front office positions that have been traditionally influential in baseball operations decisions.
 Fellows will have the opportunity to work in baseball operations and see the inner workings of a front office.
-Areas of baseball operations include player development, scouting, research and development, and beyond.
+Areas of baseball operations include Major League operations, player development, scouting, research and development, and beyond.

 The MLB Diversity Fellowship Program will allow us to stay true to the ideals of equal opportunity while solidifying Major League Baseball as an organization of choice for all recent graduates, including people of color and women.